The course requirements are outlined on the following page: Program Info

 Candidates for a master's degree are normally required to satisfy a residency requirement of at least two semesters of full-time graduate study or the equivalent on a part-time basis.
 Each student must have a graduate advisor to direct his/her pursuit of the M.S. degree.
 With the aid of the graduate advisor, the student must choose an M.S.
 Advisory Committee and complete a Plan of Study which specifies the courses to be taken and the option, Plan I (thesis) or Plan II (non-thesis).
 In either case, Plan I or Plan II, the student is required to pass a final oral examination that covers work presented for the degree.
 These requirements are now described in detail.

-As early as possible in the M.S. program, the student must select a computer science graduate faculty member to serve as academic advisor, research director, and chairman of the student's M.S.
+Prior to completing 12 credit hours of graduate course work in the M.S. program, the student must select a computer science graduate faculty member to serve as academic advisor, research director, and chairman of the student's M.S.
 Advisory Committee.
 In conjunction with this advisor, the student must invite at least two other graduate faculty members to serve as M.S.
 Advisory Committee members.
 The M.S.
 Advisory Committee will provide any necessary direction to the student as well as be responsible for approving the Plan of Study and administering the final oral examination.

 Plan of Study